FrancoJPM1991/organized_crime_bayesian_prediction/README.md

 7. Generate comparison tables, posterior summaries, maps, and predictive diagnostics.
 8. When available, build alternative connectivity matrices and run temporal holdout comparisons.

-Input data paths in the notebooks are project-relative.
-Data files and R scripts must be present in their expected locations before these steps can run end to end.

 ## Repository Structure

-The following layout describes the **intended organization**, not a verified listing of an existing checkout.
-Adjust names to the actual GitHub repository before publishing this README.

 ```text
 organized_crime_bayesian_prediction.git/